MMapeke/NearMeApp/README.md

 **Required Must-have Stories**

-* User can create a new account
+- [x] User can create a new account
-* User can logins
+- [x] User can logins
-* User can choose btwn input location, or use curr location
+- [x] User can use current location
-* User can post short info for local event w/ short desc, location, short vid,
-* User can view map of local and recent (x HOURS) posts
+- [ ] User can view map of local and recent (x HOURS) posts
-* User can view list of local and recent posts
+- [ ] User can view list of local and recent posts
+- [ ] User can post short info for local event w/ short desc, location, short vid
+- [ ] User can set input location

 **Optional Nice-to-have Stories**

-* Group together posts in same area for nicer map UI
-*  Notification if area near seems active
-*  User can change recent hour time frame
-* User can only post vid for post after X time
-* User can remove post
+- [ ] Video Support
+- [ ] Profile Configuration(Pics,Desc) / User Can Remove Post
+- [ ] Improve Map UI/ Group Posts Together
-* User can follow/unfollow AND view feed based off followers' post
+- [ ] User can follow/unfollow and view profiles
-* User profiles more complex, profile pics, short desc
+- [ ] User can like posts
+- [ ]  Notifications for Active Area
+- [ ] User can customize sorting of posts

 ### 2. Screen Archetypes

 * Login Screen/ Registration Screen
    * User can login/create new acct
-* Where you at Screen
+* Choose Location
     * User can choose btwn input location, or use curr location
+* Profile
+    * User can view and edit profile
 * List View
-    * User can view list of local and recent posts
+    * User can view list of posts
 * Map View
-   * User can view map of local and recent posts
+   * User can view map of posts
+* Compose Post
+    * User can post short info for local event w/ short desc, location, and media
 * More Details
    * User can view video and description
-* Compose Post
-    * User can post short info for local event w/ short desc, location, short vid

 ### 3. Navigation